Skip to content

 • Intermediate assignment

-Allow me to introduce you to a new symbol; the assignment operator:
+Allow me to introduce you to a new symbol; the assignment symbol:

 Prefix method: PREFIX ]